The Power of Static Pricing for Reusable Resources: Introduction

-We summarize our contributions regarding the power of static pricing below and in Table~\ref{table:main}. \begin{enumerate} \item When there is only one class of customer with regular valuation distributions, we establish that a static pricing policy can guarantee at least $1 - \frac{(C-1)^C/C!}{ \sum_{i=0}^C (C-1)^i/i! } $ of the revenue from the optimal dynamic policy.
-This result holds for any market size, service rate, and regular valuation distribution.
-Moreover, our guarantee has its minimum when $C=3$, which results in the $\frac{15}{19} \approx 0.789$ lower bound as provided in \cite{besbes2022static}.
-However, our bound has a much improved dependency on $C$ which is critical for our next result.
-In addition, our proof is much simpler and shorter.
+We summarize our contributions regarding the power of static pricing below and in Table~\ref{table:main}. \begin{enumerate} \item We first consider the general case where there are multiple classes of customers, differing in market size, service time distribution, and regular valuation distribution.
+We prove that offering a single static price for each class can guarantee at least $1 - \frac{(C-1)^C/C!}{ \sum_{i=0}^C (C-1)^i/i! } $ of the revenue from the optimal fully dynamic policy.
+This result is universal and holds for \textit{any} instance of the problem.
+Moreover, our guarantee has its minimum when $C=3$, which results in the $\frac{15}{19} \approx 0.789$ lower bound as provided in \cite{besbes2022static} (and we provide an instance showing the guarantee is within 0.1\% of the best possible).
+However, \cite{besbes2022static} considers only one class of customer with exponential service time, while our bound applies to general service times and multiple classes which each require new proof ideas.
+Moreover, our new bound has a much improved dependency on $C$, which is critical for our next result.

-\item For MHR valuation distributions, we prove that there exists a static pricing policy that achieves at least 90.4\% of the revenue of the optimal dynamic policy.
-This guarantee holds across any $C$, market size, service rate, and MHR valuation distribution.
-Figure~\ref{Fig:Guarantee} shows the guarantees we can obtain for different value of $C$, the worst of which is 0.904.
-We note that providing simple policies with approximation ratios over 90\% is rare \citep{roundy198598, arnosti2016adverse}.
+\item For a single-class system with MHR valuation distributions, we prove that there always exists a static pricing policy that achieves at least 90.4\% of the revenue of the optimal inventory-based policy.
+This guarantee holds across any $C$, market size, service rate distribution, and MHR valuation distribution.
+Figure~\ref{Fig:Guarantee} shows the guarantees we can obtain for different values of $C$, the worst of which is 0.904.

-\item We also consider a special case where $C=2$, which is the most common setting found in the rotable spare parts application described in \cite{besbes2020pricing}.
+\item We narrow in on the special case of a single-class system with $C =2$, which is the most common setting found in the rotable spare parts application described in \cite{besbes2020pricing}.
 We provide a guarantee of 98.0\% for MHR valuation distributions.
 For uniform valuations, we improve the 95.5\% guarantee provided in \cite{besbes2022static} to 99.5\%.

-\item We extend the 1-class setting to incorporate multiple classes of customers, differing in market size, service time, and valuation distribution.
-We show that for regular valuation distributions, offering a single static price for each class also guarantees $1 - \frac{(C-1)^C/C!}{ \sum_{i=0}^C (C-1)^i/i! } > 0.789$ of the optimal policy.
-In this setting, the optimal policy grows exponentially large in the number of classes while the static policy requires only one price each class.

-\item We relax the exponential service time assumption to general service times.
-For the multi-class system with regular valuation distributions, we prove that a static pricing policy achieves $1 - \frac{C^C/C!}{ \sum_{i=0}^C C^i/i! }$ of the optimal revenue from dynamic pricing.
-The minimum is obtained when $C=2$, corresponding to a 60\% guarantee.